Skip to content

 }

-The <object> element renders SVG content as a full document, including script execution.
-This differs from using an <img> tag, which would render the SVG but block script execution.
+<object> treats the SVG as a full document and runs scripts inside it.
+An <img> tag would render the SVG but block script execution.

 Remediation